Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/secrets-management/backends/env.md

 ```

 {:.note}
-> When adding an environment variable with Helm, ensure that the variable being passed has `kong-` appended to it.
+> When adding an environment variable with Helm, ensure that the variable being passed has `kong-` prepended to it.

 ## Configuration via vaults entity